 - 2018 popularity rank: #59

-Named after the Samoyede people—who 1,000 years ago used the dogs for their ability to continue working even in the coldest regions of Siberia (Oymyakon can reach minus-60 degrees), where the semi-nomadic tribe settled.
+Samoyeds are named after the Samoyede people who, 1,000 years ago, used the dogs for their ability to continue working even in the coldest regions of Siberia (Oymyakon can reach minus-60 degrees), where the semi-nomadic tribe settled.
 Capable of pulling one-and-a-half times their body weight, the Samoyed was introduced to Europe in the late 18th century by Arctic explorers returning from the expedition.
 While “Sammies” appear to be always smiling, over time, the corners of their mouths developed that way to keep drool from forming icicles while working in the tundra.

 - 2018 popularity rank: #57

 The oldest of the Highland terriers, “Scotties” were created to help hunt small game, mostly rats, foxes, and badgers in the rugged Scotland Highlands.
 England’s King James I was known for giving the dogs as gifts during his reign in the 17th century, while John Naylor first introduced the breed to the United States in 1883.
 His dog, Whinstone, is thought to be the primary sire of today’s Scottish Terrier’s.
 Fala is perhaps history’s most famous Scottie, helping the breed expand in the U.S. as the pet to President Franklin D. Roosevelt in the 1940s.
 He is buried in the Rose Garden near the White House.

 - 2018 popularity rank: #48